supermemo-wiki/SuperMemo.Wiki/learning/incremental-reading.md

 # Principles

-**Incremental Reading (IR)** is a technique for organizing learning in a way that privileges *variety of studying material*.
+**Incremental Reading (IR)** is a technique for organizing learning in a way that encourages *variety of studying material*.
 By contrast, traditional reading involves a linear process of reading a single topic extended periods of time.

 In the context of this wiki, **material** designates any sort of media through which learning can be achieved.
 Some example of material include: books, web articles, videos, podcasts, etc.